thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 	margin: 5em 2em 10em 2em;
 }

-.example-alt {
+.example--alt {
 	margin-bottom: 20em;
 }
 ```

-If multiple values of the shorthand property need to be overridden, then simply re-write the entire set of shorthand
+If multiple values of the shorthand property need to be overridden, then simply re-write the entire set of shorthand values.
-values.

 #### Line-height